 What to do when your game breaks

 2) Don't try to save a game that's been claimed to be broken.
-Close the app down, ZIP the game up in its current state and tell us about it on the forums or over e-mail.
-We're here to help!
+Close the app down without saving the game, ZIP the game up in its current state and post about it on the forums.

 3) If you attempt to work off an older copy, file away the newer one, just in case.